astrorat.com

 There are also some nice extras also supported on the FDC+ board.
 A 27C64 EPROM socket is also supported.
 A pre-programmed EPROM with a disk boot loader (CDBL), the Altair multi-boot loader (MBL), the Altair turnkey monitor (TURMON) and an Intel hex loader comes installed in the EPROM socket.

-You also receive three adapter boards that convert the 50-pin connector on the FDC+ board to support the DB-37F connector used on the Altiar 8" drives, an IDC-26 adapter for the Altair Minidisk drives and an IDC-34 adapter for standard 5 1/4" floppy drives.
-None of the adapter boards come with connectors, so you will need to order whatever is need your your system.
+You also receive three adapter boards that convert the 50-pin connector on the FDC+ board to support the DB-37F connector used on the Altair 8" drives, an IDC-26 adapter for the Altair Minidisk drives and an IDC-34 adapter for standard 5 1/4" floppy drives.
+None of the adapter boards come with connectors, so you will need to order whatever is needed for your system.

-Mike ships the FDC+ board fully assembled and tested but remember you will need to buy any parts for the adapter boards.
-You simply drop the FDC+ board in to an open S-100 slot on the Altair 8800 type system, configure it for you needs and your are off and running.
-For more information visit Mike's site at deramp.com .
+Mike ships the FDC+ board fully assembled and tested but remember you will need to buy some parts for the adapter boards.
+Simply drop the FDC+ board into an open S-100 slot on the Altair 8800 type system, configure it for your needs and you are off and running.
+For more information visit Mike's site at deramp.com.

 The 88-2SIOJP-R100 Board